Prince22378/CTF_ehe/README.md

   - Jetty

 ### Password Cracking
-  * BruteForce Method: making custom list of usernames and password that we get from the exploitation.
+  * BruteForce Method: Made a custom list of usernames and passwords that we get from the exploitation and using hydra we found the usernames and password related to that target vm.
-  * SQL Injection:
+  * SQL Injection: From the database we retrieve username and password.

 ### Files in the Repository
-* CTF Problem Statement.pdf: Original Problem statement and requirements.
+* ``CTF Problem Statement.pdf``: Original Problem statement and requirements.
-* Final Report - Solution.pdf: Detailed report of the penetration testing ctf.
+* ``Final Report - Solution.pdf``: Detailed report of the penetration testing ctf.

 ### How to Use